About our EOS GROUP

 A chance discovery during field work for the first project about methane in the Đồng Văn district, Hà Giang province in 2015, yielded intriguingly high radon-222 concentrations in Rồng Cave near the Sảng Tủng commune.

 Even higher levels of environmental radioactivity were measured in March 2016 when our group was relaxing in an ancient mud-built house in Đồng Văn town that serves as a restaurant.
 The latter geohazard for human health was discovered in the form of high thoron (radon-220) concentrations in room air near mud walls and the mud floor.
-Our discoveries led us to our second project entitled “radon isotopes in Northeastern Vietnam’s karst environment” (recently funded by Vietnam’s NAFOSTED science grant agency) and also encouraged us to propose to IGCP a project entitled “radon health hazard in mud-built homes” which aims to organize radon/thoron workshops for scientists from developing Asian countries.
+Our discoveries led us to our second project entitled “radon isotopes in Northeastern Vietnam’s karst environment” (recently funded by Vietnam’s NAFOSTED science grant agency) and also encouraged us to propose a project entitled “radon health hazard in mud-built homes” which aims to organize radon/thoron workshops for scientists from developing Asian countries.

 At the end of 2016, our international research team spent more than a week in the northernmost Hà Giang province in Vietnam to study the radon and thoron abundance in room air of traditional mud houses that have been built with compacted local soil.
 The floors of houses are typically bare soil.
 The interior walls have no surface covering and feature deep cracks from drying of wet building material.
 For radon-222 and thoron measurements, we were using a SARAD RTM2200 (from Indiana University) and two RAD7 instruments that we borrowed from other institutes in Vietnam.
 All instruments gave comparable results.